 The 9 km long Adishi Glacier

-Northeast of Adishi are the 4,290 metre high Mount Adishi and the 9 km long Adishi Glacier, whose tongue reaches down to 2,298 metres.
+Northeast of Adishi is the 4,290 metres high Mount Adishi with its 9 km long Adishi Glacier, whose tongue reaches down to 2,298 metres.
 The Adishishala River springs from the glacier and flows into the Enguri between Bogreshi and Nakipari, which in turn flows into the Black Sea at Anaklia.

 Private tour to Adishi or Svaneti